nrfconnect/sdk-nrfxlib/nrf_security/doc/backend_config.rst

    :depth: 2

 This section covers the configurations available when one or more nrf_security backends are enabled.
-This includes linking directly to the backend library or utilizing the mbed TLS glue layer.
+This includes linking directly to the backend library or utilizing the Mbed TLS glue layer.

 .. _nrf_security_backend_config_multiple: